 - 5 pounds cabbage

-- 3 tablespoons sea salt or pickling salt (Do not used iodized salt as it inhibits fermentation.)
+- 3 tablespoons sea salt or pickling salt (Do not used iodized salt because it inhibits fermentation.)

 Shred cabbage to preferred level of coarseness.
 Pack layer in container, and sprinkle with small amount of salt.
 Tamp layer firmly to press water out of the cabbage.
 Continue layering cabbage until container is filled to within 1 inch of top of crock or container.
 Cover crock or container with lid or cloth, and set in secluded spot.
 Make sure to check periodically.